 The project involves upgrades to State Highway 1 (SH1) between Papakura and Drury South.
-The project will connect with recently completed improvements further north on the Southern Corridor.

 - 10 kilometres of motorway widening to three lanes in each direction